ccnuyan/ccnuyan/README.md

-- 👋 Hi, I’m @ccnuyan
+- 👋 Hi, I’m @ccnuyan, Yan from CCNU
-- 👀 I’m interested in react typescript nest next/remix prisma
+- 👀 I’m interested in typescript
-- 🌱 I’m currently learning nest

 <!---
 ccnuyan/ccnuyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.